1952 Bible Conference (Adventist): Legacy

-The 1952 Bible Conference, according to Cottrell, opened the way for new scholarly projects like the Seventh-day Adventist Bible Commentary (published 1953-1957) and Problems in Bible Translation (1954).
+The 1952 Bible Conference opened the way for new scholarly projects like the Seventh-day Adventist Bible Commentary (published 1953–1957) and Problems in Bible Translation (1954).
+Some contend that it also showcased new biblical and archaeological research that affirmed traditional Adventist beliefs.

-According to Adventist historian Michael W. Campbell: "The 1952 Bible Conference further showcased that new biblical and archaeological research affirmed traditional Adventist beliefs.
-The presentations paved the way for new scholarly projects such as the Seventh-day Adventist Bible Commentary, as well as the volume Problems in Bible Translation (published in 1954)."

 Research

 The edited transcripts of the 1952 Conference were published as Our Firm Foundation.
 In addition, the recordings of the Bible Conference have recently been conserved and digitized at the Loma Linda University Archives & Special Collections.
 They are also available at Adventist Archives.